-INSTEAD: Replace your “objective” with a summary.
+INSTEAD: Improve your resume “objective” by writing a nice summary.
 You’ll need to be strategic to write a targeted summary that compels the reader to read longer than the average 6 seconds they would normally spend.

 Tailor your summary to each application, using accomplishments relevant to that specific audience and position.